iamamofa/Joamofa1/README.md

  - 💬 Ask me about any tech related stuff

  - 📫 How to reach me **Justiceoheneamofa@gmail.com**
- - ⚡ Fun fact: I watch Sleep alot
+ - ⚡ Fun fact: I love to Sleep alot

 <h3 align="left">Connect with me:</h3>